matipuig/docker-nginx-certbot-template/README.md

 ### 5. Configure nginx.

-Normally configure nginx in /nginx.conf dir.
+Normally configure nginx in nginx/nginx.conf dir.
 You can use [nginx docs](https://nginx.org/en/docs/).
 You should only care about locations and server_names (everything else is configured in the main conf file or in the template example).

-Pay attention to server_name, ssl_certificate and ssl_certificate_key.
 SSL references will have this format: ssl_certificate /etc/letsencrypt/live/**my-site.com**/fullchain.pem;
 ssl_certificate_key /etc/letsencrypt/live/**my-site.com**/privkey.pem;